bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 ```
 You can add the alt text to the `<img>` element in the image widget of Page Builder or in the `cornerstone/assets/img/` directory.

-Follow the step below to add alt text to an image using the control panel:
+Follow the steps below to add alt text to an image using the control panel:
 1. Go to **Storefront** > **My theme** in the control panel, then click **Customize**.
 2. Launch Page Builder and select the image widget.
 3. Enter the alt text.